-Criminals constantly search for new and clever ways to obtain money and personal information from consumers.
-Each year, more consumers and businesses depend on computers, tablets and smart phones to perform banking transactions and purchases, making Cyber security and Fraud vulnerabilities more prevalent.
-At the Credit Union, protecting your information is a priority.
+Criminals continuously search for new and clever ways to obtain money and personal information from consumers.
+Each year, more consumers and businesses depend on computers, tablets, and smartphones to perform banking transactions and purchases, making Cybersecurity and Fraud vulnerabilities more prevalent.
+Keeping your information secure is important to the Credit Union.
 We are committed to raising awareness and educating employees and Members to protect confidential information.

-The website linked above lists the steps you should take when you believe your identity has been stolen.
+The website linked above lists the steps to take if you believe your identity has been stolen.

 Information is as good as gold.
 Identity thieves have clever ways of discovering personal information.
 Find common methods here.

 Identity theft is a serious crime.
-Sometimes victims can resolve the issue quickly with minimal damage to their personal finances and well-being.
+Sometimes victims can resolve the issue quickly with minimal damage to their finances and well-being.
 Sometimes it can take several hours and hundreds of dollars for victims to clear their names.
-Learn the steps you need to take if you become a victim of identity theft.
+Learn the steps you should take if you become a victim of identity theft.

-Learn some fast and easy tips to keep your identity safe no matter where you are.
+Learn some quick and easy tips to keep your identity safe no matter where you are.

 This website provides resources for victims, family members, prosecutors, researchers, and anyone who works with older adults.

-The IC3 was intended, and continues to emphasize, serving the broader law enforcement community to include federal, as well as state, local and international agencies, which are combating Internet crime and, in many cases, participating in Cyber Crime Task Forces.
+The IC3 serves the broader law enforcement community.
+It includes federal, as well as state, local and international agencies, which are combating Internet crime and, in many cases, participating in Cyber Crime Task Forces.

 Online report filed with Adult Protective Services for filing concerns of Elder Abuse/Neglect/Financial Exploitation in TN.
 Learn more about reporting abuse on the Adult Protective Services website.